 With this upgrade, one can expect a flatter frequency response, a reduction in Total Harmonic Distortion (THD) and a lower noise floor.
 The measurement plots below illustrate the before and after.
 The exact measured results will vary slightly depending on which specific model of receiver the modules are installed in, but in every case they gave both a subjective and measured improvement in all units.

-The lower end definition will be improved by the transients becoming more dynamic.
-The mid-range and high end response will have a distinct clarity that they never had before when auditioning everything from Blues, Folk, Rock, and Jazz.
-Overall, this upgrade will bring the PE01 assembly in the Marantz, or the F2544 assembly in the Sansui to the next level of performance with a distinct improvement in overall dynamic presentation, sound stage, and frequency response across the audible spectrum while retaining their smooth characteristic sound.
+Bass and lower end definition will be improved by the transients becoming more dynamic.
+Mid-range and high end response will have a distinct clarity that they never had before when auditioning everything from Blues, Folk, Rock, and Jazz.
+Overall, this upgrade will bring the PE01 assembly in the Marantz, or the F2544 assembly in the Sansui to the next level of performance.
+Expect a distinct improvement in overall dynamic presentation, sound stage, and frequency response across the audible spectrum while retaining these receiver's smooth characteristic sound.